risd-web/wp-fall17/README.md

 ### Week One: Content
 >Week one emphasizes the strategic and deliberate construction of space on a web page, working with content.
-* Assignment 1: Semantically markup and style some text

-	Continue with the in-class exercise to practice formatting content.
+* Assignment 1: Semantically markup and style some text Continue with the in-class exercise to practice formatting content.
 Try to use semantic elements (`<section> <h1> <p> <em>`) as appropriate.
 * Assignment 2: Create a multi-page website
 	Create a website that consists of at least 3 different pages, linking them together with relative paths.
 You should use a single stylesheet for all your pages.

 ### Week Two: Form
 >Week two encourages a different mindset, using code and the browser to discover designs as you make.
-* Assignment 3: Draw concrete objects using CSS shapes or repeat abstract shapes to create a pattern

-	Play with CSS properties, positioning, z-index, overflows to "draw" in the browser
+* Assignment 3: a)draw concrete objects using CSS shapes or b)repeat abstract shapes to create a pattern Play with CSS properties, positioning, z-index, overflows to "draw" in the browser
 * Assignment 4: Compose a web poster — use abstract shapes / grids
 	Apply your understanding of "chunks" and sectioning to create a one-page layout with graphics and text.
 You may use Muller-Brockman posters as a guide, or one of your own.

 ### Week Three: Behavior